knative/specs/specs/eventing/control-plane.md

    failed event in a "failed delivery" event; this behavior is not (currently) standardized.

-   If delivery of the reply event fails with a retriable error, the delivery to the `deadLetterSink` SHOULD be retried up to `retry` times, following the `backoffPolicy` and `backoffDelay` parameters if specified.
+   If delivery of the reply event fails with a retryable error, the delivery to the `deadLetterSink` SHOULD be retried up to `retry` times, following the `backoffPolicy` and `backoffDelay` parameters if specified.
 Alternatively, implementations MAY use an equivalent internal mechanism for delivery (for